graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/migration3.md

 You also must ensure that your schema implements `IServiceProvider`.
 This is handled automatically if you inherit from `Schema`.

-See [Field Middleware](https://graphql-dotnet.github.io/docs/getting-started/field-middleware) for more details.
+See [Field Middleware](https://graphql-dotnet.github.io/docs/getting-started/field-middleware) for more details, including guidelines and restrictions on service lifetimes of middleware registered through your DI framework.

 ### Data Loaders